-B. Resource Utilization
+6.2 Resource Utilization

-The proposed network switch including the gradient aggregation and parameter optimization modules is evaluated in terms of FPGA resource utilizations of LUTs, FFs, and DSP slices.
-Table IV shows the resource utilizations of an entire switch in the cases of the four parameter optimization algorithms.
+The proposed network switch including the gradient aggregation and parameter optimization modules is evaluated in terms of FPGA resource utilizations of LUTs, BRAM, and DSP slices.
+Figure 14, 15, and 16 shows the resource utilizations of an entire switch in the cases of the four parameter optimization algorithms.
+The blue bar represents the resource utilization of the baseline network switch introduced in Sect.
+5.1.
+The orange bar represents the resources increased by adding gradient aggregation and parameter optimization module using 32 PEs to the baseline switch.
+The addition of the gradient aggregation and parameter optimization module consumed a small amount of BRAM.
 The resource utilization of SGD version is the lowest.
 It consumes approximately 15% of LUTs.
 Adam and SMORMS3 versions consume more resources.
 Especially, SMORMS3 version consumes approximately 56% of LUTs, but even with Reference Switch modules, their resource utilizations still have room to add more PEs.

-C. Parameter Optimization Latency
+6.3 Parameter Optimization Latency